 A person has the right to hunt and fish in accordance with the law.

 Fish, wildlife and crown land are public resources belonging to all provincial residents and these resources must remain equally accessible for all residents.

 To support and assist in the enhancement, development and maintenance of habitat for fish and wildlife.

 To develop and promote education and recreational programs and activities.

 To support organizations of like purpose in the lobbying of government and private agencies, as necessary, to safeguard the interests of fish and wildlife populations.

 To promote outdoor ethics and safety.

 The Association meets the last Tuesday of the month.
-Winter months are at the Legion in Lloydminster (except December) and summer months are at the Youth Center (except July).
-For more information, contact us at email@example.com.
+Winter months are at Lloydminster Grace United Church (except December) and summer months are at the LDFGA Youth Center (except July).
+For more information, contact us at firstname.lastname@example.org.